How to Measure Your Wealth & Net Worth

 Every day for 90 days, track all outgoing and incoming money (even the pack of gum you picked up at the gas station!)

-For many people, this is an eye-opening experiment that shows you exactly where you are wasting money, and often in
+For many people, this is an eye-opening experiment that shows you exactly where you are wasting money, and often in ways you did not expect until you kept track.

 Try this experiment over 90 days and see where you can reduce unnecessary spending to put more money toward paying down debts or into savings and investments.